 - 1. At least 15 graduate credits in the proposed area of concentration. - 2.
-Those applying for a Biblical Studies or Theological-Historical concentration should have a pass (B or above) in GSEM 630 Documentary Research and Writing. - 3.
+Those applying for a Biblical Studies or Theological-Historical concentration should have a pass (B or above) in GSEM 630 Documentary Research and Writing or its equivalent - 3.
 Those applying for an Applied Theology concentration should have a pass (B or above) in both of the following:

-GSEM/RESM 615 Statistics
+GSEM 615 Statistics

-GSEM/RESM 610 Research Methods or \\\\ 600 Applied Theology Research and Writing or equivalent.
+GSEM 610 Research Methods or 600 Applied Theology Research

+and Writing or equivalent.

-- 4. A pass (B or above) in OTST / NTST 612 Biblical Hermeneutics. - 5.
+- 4. A pass (B or above) in OTST/NTST 612 Biblical Hermeneutics. - 5.
 PhD applicants must demonstrate proficiency in both Greek and Hebrew (Grammar and/or Reading) before entrance into the program, by a proficiency exam.
 Students whose concentration is OT or NT should demonstrate proficiency in both Hebrew and Greek Readings level (B, 83%).
 Students with another concentration should choose the language in which to demonstrate Reading proficiency (B, 83%) while the other language will only require Grammar proficiency (C, 73%).
+Applicants who passed the language courses or proficiency exam at the masters level (B or above) at AIIAS, during the last three years at the time of the first registration for the program may be exempted from this prerequisite.